WebAssembly/tool-conventions/SetjmpLongjmp.md

 to the corresponding jmp_buf.

-Also, for code blocks which possibly call `longjmp` directly or indirectly, the compiler generates instructions to catch and process the `__c_longjmp` exception accordingly.
+Also, for code blocks which possibly call `longjmp` directly or indirectly, the compiler generates instructions to catch and process exceptions with the `__c_longjmp` exception tag accordingly.

 When catching the exception, the compiler-generated logic calls `__wasm_setjmp_test` to see if the exception is for this invocation